 Synnex (SNX) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the high-tech contractor had lost 1.99% over the past month.
-This has lagged the Computer and Technology sector's gain of 3.8% and the S&P 500's gain of 1.91% in that time.
+Heading into today, shares of the high-tech contractor had lost 4.87% over the past month, outpacing the Computer and Technology sector's loss of 5.23% and the S&P 500's loss of 4.88% in that time.

-SNX will be looking to display strength as it nears its next earnings release.
+Wall Street will be looking for positivity from SNX as it approaches its next earnings report date.
 In that report, analysts expect SNX to post earnings of $3.14 per share.
 This would mark year-over-year growth of 10.56%.
 Our most recent consensus estimate is calling for quarterly revenue of $5.39 billion, up 2.71% from the year-ago period.

-Any recent changes to analyst estimates for SNX should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors might also notice recent changes to analyst estimates for SNX.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
 SNX currently has a Zacks Rank of #1 (Strong Buy).

-Investors should also note SNX's current valuation metrics, including its Forward P/E ratio of 10.28.
-This valuation marks a discount compared to its industry's average Forward P/E of 32.32.
+Valuation is also important, so investors should note that SNX has a Forward P/E ratio of 9.53 right now.
+For comparison, its industry has an average Forward P/E of 30.98, which means SNX is trading at a discount to the group.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.